How a page works in Notion: Standard Pages VS Database Pages

 Productivity

-Everything starts with a page and continues with other pages
+It all kicks off with a page and keeps going with more pages

-Whether it’s a page in the Private section or one in a team space, it can hold anything—even other pages, of course!
+Whether it’s a page in the Private section or one in a team space, a page can hold anything—even other pages, of course!

 Here's the sidebar of my Notion: